 If you’re self-employed and bought something used to benefit your business, you can deduct it off your business income.
 Even odd expenses can be claimed.
 For example, if you have a cat that helps keep mouse infestations at bay, you can claim the cat’s food.

 You can also claim part of your office space, even if it’s in your home!
 If you use a certain part of your home for business-related things, you can claim your:

 - Real estate taxes

 You can claim things you’ve bought

 Most taxpayers already know you can write off charitable donations, but did you know you could also claim out-of-pocket expenses for them?
-Let’s say you go to a community charity event one evening to bring snacks for everyone.
+Let’s say you go to a community charity event one evening, and bring snacks for everyone.
 You can claim the snacks, the gas mileage to drive to the event, and even your babysitter fees for the night!

 Call a Tax Lawyer

 No one likes doing taxes, but thoroughly going over everything you can claim can save you thousands of dollars.
 Working with a tax lawyer can also ensure you can claim everything you possibly can.
-You have overlooked an expense that can actually help save you money.
+You may have overlooked an expense that can actually help save you money on your taxes.
 Tax lawyers can also help you get out of trouble if you’ve accidentally claimed something that wasn’t a taxable expense.
 Writing off an expense that you can’t actually claim can mean both returning everything you’ve claimed on top of a hefty fine.